icopy-site/awesome/docs/awesome/free-for-dev.md

   * [SurveyMonkey.com](https://www.surveymonkey.com) — Create online surveys.
 Analyze the results online.
 Free plan allows only 10 questions and 100 responses per survey.
   * [videoinu](https://videoinu.com) — Create and edit screen recordings and other videos online.
   * [RandomKeygen](https://randomkeygen.com/) - A free mobile-friendly tool offers a variety of randomly generated keys and passwords you can use to secure any application, service or device.
-  * [Cronhooks](https://cronhooks.io/) - Schedule one time or recurring webhooks using api and web app.
+  * [Cronhooks](https://cronhooks.io/) - Replace your cron jobs with webhooks.
+Invoke any webhook at a given date time or repeatedly using cron expressions.
 Free plan allows 1 webhook schedule.
   * [Hook Relay](https://www.hookrelay.dev/) - Add webhook support to your app without the hassles: done-for-you queueing, retries with backoff, and logging.
 The free plan has 100 deliveries per day, 14-day retention, and 3 hook endpoints.
   * [Format Express](https://www.format-express.dev) - Instant online formatter for JSON / XML / SQL.